FOREX-Yen steadies as post-BOJ risk rally stalls on China weakness

 By Jemima Kelly

-The Japanese currency tumbled 2 percent to a six-week low against the dollar after the BOJ's shock move on Friday, the final trading day of a jittery January in which the safe-haven yen had risen to levels not seen in over a year.
+The Japanese currency tumbled 2 percent against the dollar after the BOJ's shock move on Friday, the final trading day of a jittery January in which the yen, a traditional safe-haven, had risen to levels not seen in over a year.

 But after a survey of Chinese manufacturers showed factory activity in the world's second-largest economy contracted for an 11th straight month in January, the yen's fall abated and it traded flat at 121.15 against the dollar.

-"In that sense, the data over the week ahead is going to be pretty crucial, and that's where we going to get our direction ...
-That's why we're sitting where we are with not too much price action."

-The yen was roughly flat on Monday at 121.30 against the dollar, having traded as weakly as 121.70 yen per dollar on Friday.

 With the weak data also driving oil prices back down, commodity-linked currencies suffered.
-Oil-rich Canada's dollar fell half a percent against its U.S. counterpart.
-Australia's and New Zealand's dollars, which are used as proxies by investors for plays on China, also fell back.
+Oil-rich Canada's dollar fell half a percent against its U.S. counterpart and fellow oil exporter Norway's currency slipped 0.3 percent versus the euro.

 "The market wants validation ... that an improvement in risk sentiment makes sense in order to carry on with this risk rally," he said.